Esri/global-nav/SPECIFICATION.md

 ## GlobNav Events

 This section details the events emitted by Global Navigation component during user interaction.

-All events are prefixed with `esriglobnav:` (e.g. `esriglobnav:click`).
+- Events are prefixed with `esriglobnav:`.
+- Events bubble up to the window.
+- Events `target` is the deepest applicable element
+- Events `currentTarget` is the components outermost container.

 ### `click`